redis/redis-doc/commands/config set.md

 It is possible to switch persistence from RDB snapshotting to append only file (and the other way around) using the `CONFIG SET` command.
-For more information about how to do that please check [persistence page](/topics/persistence).
+For more information about how to do that please check [persistence page][persistence].

+[persistence]: /topics/persistence

 In general what you should know is that setting the `appendonly` parameter to `yes` will start a background process to save the initial append only file